 What happens next?

-After we have spoken to you, and the Homelessness Application form has been filled out the Housing Officer will review your case and determine if you meet the council duty of Care.
-If you qualify for the Council's Duty of Care the Housing Officer will work with you to make a Personalised Housing Plan.
+After we have spoken to you, and the Homelessness Application form has been filled out the Housing Officer will review your case and determine if you meet the Council's Duty of Care.
+If you qualify for the Council's Duty of Care, the Housing Officer will work with you to make a Personalised Housing Plan.
 We will try and help you secure a six month assured short hold tenancy in the private or social rented sector.